blood tests are critical to immunosuppressive therapy

 Improvements in molecular analysis have reduced the need for collecting large blood samples in tubes for TDM.
 Sample sizes 100 uL can be used for analysis.
 Smaller samples address the limitations in conventional techniques by enhancing the potential for fast, cost-effective, and less-invasive collection procedures.

 The advantages of patient-centric, remote blood sampling reach beyond therapeutic drug monitoring.
 Frequent and large-volume blood sampling is uncomfortable for most patients, especially those with chronic illnesses that require regular blood draws.
 Remote blood sampling enables remote patient monitoring of people living with liver disease, diabetes, cancer, and other conditions.

-Volumetric absorptive microsampling (VAMS®) is the novel remote blood-sampling approach proving most effective in collecting blood samples at home, especially for patients undergoing immunosuppressive therapy.
-The technique involves using a Mitra® device with an absorptive tip to collect small, precise blood volumes.
+Volumetric absorptive microsampling technology is the novel remote blood-sampling approach proving most effective in collecting blood samples at home, especially for patients undergoing immunosuppressive therapy.
+The technique involves using a Mitra®device with an absorptive VAMS® tip to collect small, precise blood volumes.
 The patient uses a simple finger-stick method to draw a drop of capillary blood from the fingertip and absorb it onto the Mitra.

-The blood samples dry right on the Mitra device tip, and are sent to the lab for analysis as a dried blood sample.
+The blood samples dry right on the VAMS tip of the Mitra device, and are sent to the lab for analysis as a dried blood sample.
 VAMS is fast, cost-effective, and improves reliability because it provides fixed volumes of blood for accurate analysis.
 Patients don’t need to visit the clinic for blood draws; the method promotes self-sampling with minimal training.